Questions & Answers

 There are some other substances known as “excipients”, these make up other necessary parts of the capsule.
 The capsule also contains the colouring agent Indigotine (E 132) as well as peanut oil (arachis oil).
 Colpermin is free of wheat, gluten, or lactose.

-Please see the patient information leaflet for the full list of constituents.
+Please see the patient information leaflet for the full list of excipients.
 Click here to see the Colpermin patient information leaflet.

-Colpermin is a gelatine capsule.
-The gelatine used is 100% of bovine origin.
-Gelatine comes from bones (not skull, vertebra, or spine).
-If you are vegetarian, you need to decide if the benefits of Colpermin treatment for your symptoms would allow intake of a small amount of gelatine.
+Colpermin is a hard gelatin capsule.
+The gelatin used is 100% of bovine origin.
+Gelatin comes from bones (not skull, vertebra, or spine).
+If you are vegetarian, you need to decide if the benefits of Colpermin treatment for your symptoms would allow intake of a small amount of gelatin.

-Colpermin is used for treatment of painful bowel cramps or spasms, bloating (trapped wind) and flatulence, especially in people with irritable bowel syndrome (IBS), also known as irritable colon syndrome.
+Colpermin is used for the relief of abdominal pain, flatulence and bowel cramps, especially in people with irritable bowel syndrome (IBS).

 A treatment course with Colpermin should not be longer than three months.
 If necessary, it can be repeated.